Miniassegno

 Miniassegni (pl. of miniassegno [ˌmini.asˈseɲɲo]) were a type of notgeld that was circulated in Italy in the late 1970s.
 Miniassegni were used as replacement for change which had become very scarce.
 Before miniassegni appeared, widely used replacement for coins had been telephone tokens, candy or other small merchandise items, and - in some cities - public transport tickets.

 History

 The first miniassegni were issued on December 10, 1975, by Istituto Bancario San Paolo, with a face value of Lit.100, (about US$0.14 at 1983 exchange rates).
 Many banks soon followed by issuing miniassegni with face values of Lit.50, Lit.100, Lit.150, Lit.200, Lit.250, Lit.300 and Lit.350.
-Their name (mini-checks) indicated that they were cashier's checks (assegni in Italian), but smaller than normal.
+Their name (mini-checks) indicated that they were money orders (assegni circolari in Italian), but smaller than normal.

 To overcome the prohibition to issue currency (exclusive prerogative of the Bank of Italy), banks were printing actual bank drafts, made payable to various small entities and companies with their pre-printed endorsement.
 The checks were then treated as bearer securities, and exchanged by the public as if they were real currency.